 Best Interior Paint: Sherwin Williams vs Benjamin Moore

-Over the years, I’ve been fortunate to own, live in, and remodel many different homes.
-Along with all the transition comes a experience with paint!
-I feel like I’ve tried almost all of the top brands.
-When it comes to color and convenience, Sherwin Williams and Benjamin Moore are definitely two of my favorites.
-But if you’re choosing the best interior paint, how do you choose between the two brands?
+Over the years, I’ve had the chance to live in, own, and remodel all kinds of homes.
+And with all that moving around, I’ve gained a ton of experience with paint!
+Honestly, I feel like I’ve tried just about every top brand out there.
+When it comes to color and convenience, Sherwin-Williams and Benjamin Moore are definitely my go-to favorites.
+But when it’s time to pick the best interior paint, how do you decide between the two?

 Benjamin Moore vs. Sherwin Williams